Clinical Yoga Therapy Training

 The Clinical Yoga Therapy program is a combination of our 300 hour foundations in Yoga Therapy course and advanced training courses which includes paid internship and job placement within the clinical healthcare field.

 Our program is housed on the campus of ACC at Highland in our new studio and wellness center in Austin, TX.
-My Vinyasa Practice, a donation based Yoga and Yoga Therapy studio who’s mission is to educate the population about the benefits of Yoga and the application of Yoga Therapy.
+My Vinyasa Practice is a donation based Yoga and Yoga Therapy studio whose mission is to educate the population about the benefits of Yoga and the application of Yoga Therapy.

 Admissions to our program are rolling.
+Applicants looking to register in our Clinical Yoga Therapy program must possess a 200 hour teaching certification or its equivalent, have one year of experience in personal practice, and have one year of teaching experience.
 All applicants entering into training with a 200 hour certification will complete all of the following coursework.

 Take an in-depth look at the subtle bodies that make up the human experience.
 Learn how the Panchamaya Kosha system integrates with the Nadi system and parallels the meridians.
 Learn how the physical body is connected to the astral and causal bodies and how physical disease moves from subtle to the gross body.
 Course taught by Ana Pilar on 8/14/2020 to 8/16/2020 from 9 a.m. to 5 p.m.